kracr/applied-ethics-ontology/README.md

 <a name="meta"></a>
 ## 7. Metaethics Research (for philosophy nerds)

-This resource is an ontology type in the semantic web technologies context, but is also an ontology in a [philosophical sense](https://plato.stanford.edu/entries/logic-ontology/).
+This resource is an ontology type in the Semantic Web technologies context, but is also an ontology in a [philosophical sense](https://plato.stanford.edu/entries/logic-ontology/).
 An ontology is a study of what there is, regarding the existence of a concept; there exists, for some, or at least one.
 Such a philosophical concept is associated with many philosophical questions, such as Hume's is-ought problem and the question of God's existence.

 An ontology describes what there is and the characteristics of what there is, which is easy enough to do when considering simple objects or beings that are more apparent in the real world, such as household items, musical bands, political figures and [pizza](https://protege.stanford.edu/ontologies/pizza/pizza.owl).
 However, this philosophical discipline is more complex when applied to abstract concepts and begins with meta-questions such as 'does ethical AI exist?', 'can ethical AI exist?' 'can ethics be adequately captured by an AI system?', and 'what does it even mean to be adequately ethical?', amongst many other questions that are raised in the ontological study of developing an applied ethics taxonomy catered towards making inherently ethical AI systems.